-The Pauline H. Siegel Eclipse Fund for research at SRNA drives critical research priorities including improving diagnosis, understanding causation, investigating novel therapies, and restoring function.
+We do this through The Pauline H. Siegel Eclipse Fund for research.
+This fund drives critical research priorities including improving diagnosis, understanding causation, investigating novel therapies, and restoring function.

 We share some of the research advances here with you.

-Some of this SRNA supported research was presented at the 70th American Academy of Neurology Annual Meeting, which was held from April 21-27 in Los Angeles, California.
+SRNA maintains our commitment to advancing the scientific understanding of ADEM, AFM, MOGAD, NMOSD, ON, and TM to help improve diagnostic speed and accuracy.
+Some of this SRNA-supported research was presented at the American Academy of Neurology Annual Meeting, which was held from May 4th-10th in Philadelphia, PA.

 Once damage had been done to the brain, spinal cord, or optic nerve, it is important to try to find therapies that can reverse all or part of this damage and help restore function.
 SRNA is incredibly excited to be working with UT Southwestern Medical Center and Q Therapeutics to study the safety and efficacy of implanting cells that produce myelin into the spinal cord.
 It is the first study of its kind in transverse myelitis.
 For more information on the study click here.